L3MON4D3/LuaSnip/DOC.md

 # Logging
 Luasnip uses logging to report unexpected program states, and information on what's going on in general.
-If something does not work as expected, taking a look at the log (and potentially increasing the loglevel) might give some good hints towards what is going wrong.
+If something does not work as expected, taking a look at the log (and potentially increasing the log level) might give some good hints towards what is going wrong.

 The log is stored in `<vim.fn.stdpath("log")>/luasnip.log` (`<vim.fn.stdpath("cache")>/luasnip.log` for Neovim versions where `stdpath("log")` does not exist), and can be opened by calling `ls.log.open()`.
 You can get the log path through `ls.log.log_location()`.
-The loglevel (granularity of reported events) can be adjusted by calling `ls.log.set_loglevel("error"|"warn"|"info"|"debug")`. `"debug"` has the highest granularity, `"error"` the lowest, the default is `"warn"`.
+The log level (granularity of reported events) can be adjusted by calling `ls.log.set_loglevel("error"|"warn"|"info"|"debug")`. `"debug"` has the highest granularity, `"error"` the lowest, the default is `"warn"`.
 You can also adjust the datetime formatting through the `ls.log.time_fmt` variable.
 By default, it uses the `'%X'` formatting, which results in the full time (hour, minutes and seconds) being shown.